-A Excellent = 90 - 100%B Above Average = 80 - 89%C Average = 70 - 79%D Below Average = 60 - 69% PowerSchool Parent Portal - This website allows parents/guardians to view Grades, Attendance and Discipline for students in grades 3-12 and for demographic information only for students in grades K-2.
+A Excellent = 90 - 100%B Above Average = 80 - 89%C Average = 70 - 79%D Below Average = 60 - 69%F Failing = 59% and below

+PowerSchool Parent Portal - This website allows parents/guardians to view Grades, Attendance and Discipline for students in grades 3-12 and for demographic information only for students in grades K-2.
 Access to the PowerSchool Parent Portal can be found on the ACS website www.auburnschools.org by selecting the Parent Portal link from the navigation toolbar at the top of the screen.